ValGherdol/4-MAT_project/README.md

 - Method 4 - Cluster Path : This method segregates the genes by using several 1-dimensional K-Means algorithms.
 A K-Means clustering is run on each timepoint of a dataset and as the clusters are sorted by ascending order of their centroids' values, each gene can be associated to a vector indicating which cluster it belongs to in each timepoint.
 A couple of two given genes is retained if the two genes are associated to the same vector.
 If several datasets are provided, their vectors are put together to form a longer vector and the same logic as before applies to retain couples of genes.

 - End - Analysis Consensus : This final step of the program crosses all results from all the above methods and attributes to each association a level indicating how many methods have found it.
 The higher the level, it more relevant the association ought to be.

+- Network Visualization : When running the Visualize_Network.py code file, you can either :
+ 	- Just give a network file.
+The code will then draw all nodes and edges.
+ 	- Give a query of specific genes in addition to the network file.
+The code will then only draw those genes, their neighbors and the edges betwwen them.
+For each gene in the query, the console will also display a dataframe of all neighbors as well as the attributes of the edges.